-In Oracle the INSTR function allows you to find the position of substring in a string.
+In Oracle the INSTR function allows you to find the position of a substring within a string.
 It accepts 2, 3 or 4 parameters.

 MariaDB also has the INSTR function, but it accepts 2 parameters only, so you have to use LOCALE or user-defined function when converting Oracle INSTR with more than 2 parameters.

-INSTR with 2 parameters searches the specified substring from the beginning of string:
+INSTR with 2 parameters searches for the specified substring from the beginning of the string:

 Oracle: